cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This group has order n, meaning that there are n distinct points.
 This document uses additive notation for the elliptic curve group operation.

-For security reasons, groups of prime order MUST be used.
+For security reasons, protocols using elliptic curve require that the group be of prime order.
 Elliptic curves induce subgroups of prime order.
 Let G be a subgroup of the curve of prime order r, where n = h * r.
 In this equation, h is an integer called the cofactor.
 An algorithm that takes as input an arbitrary point on the curve E and produces as output a point in the subgroup G of E is said to "clear the cofactor."
 Such algorithms are discussed in {{cofactor-clearing}}.

-Certain hash-to-curve algorithms restrict the form of the curve equation, the characteristic of the field, and/or the parameters of the curve.
+Certain hash-to-curve algorithms restrict the form of the curve equation, the characteristic of the field, or the parameters of the curve.
 For each algorithm presented, this document lists the relevant restrictions.

-Summary of quantities:
+The table below summarizes quantities relevant to hashing to curves:

 | Symbol | Meaning | Relevance |
 |:------:|---------|-----------|